crab [options] [-db filename] [path] [path]... [sql | cmd] [sql | cmd]...

 To change the separator used in list mode results as returned by -batch

 Command line option to specify Crab color scheme at start up.

 When to use the color option

-The default color scheme is designed to be readable with a light colored background
+On Windows the default color scheme is designed for a command line window with a dark background